 Are dental implants worth the price?

+Dental implants are absolutely worth the price for those who need them.
+Missing teeth can cause cosmetic, psychological, and health problems.
+Missing just one tooth can throw off your entire bite and lead to additional tooth loss over the years.
+Besides, what could be better than having permanent teeth in your mouth and being able to chew, eat and speak properly?
 Having a healthy mouth is the gateway to a healthy body.
-Missing teeth leads to jaw atrophy, digestive issues, TMJ pain, and many other medical problems.
-People with all of their teeth in their mouth live longer and enjoy a higher quality of life.
+Missing teeth leads to jaw atrophy, digestive issues, TMJ pain, and other medical problems.
+People with all of their teeth in their mouths live longer and enjoy a higher quality of life.
 Investing in your teeth is no different than investing in your overall well-being.
-So yes, dental implants are expensive, but ask anyone who has had them and they will admit that implants are certainly worth the price!
+So yes, dental implants are expensive but ask anyone who has had them and they'll admit that implants are absolutely worth the price!